SITRANDE

 SITRANDE, short for Sindicato de Trabajadores de la ANDE ('ANDE Workers Trade Union'), is a trade union of employees of ANDE (the National Electricity Administration) in Paraguay.
-In 2014, Juan B. Orué is the general secretary of the union.
+In 2023, Adolfo Villalba is the elected general secretary of the union.
 The slogan of SITRANDE is 'la Fuerza de la Unidad' ('The Force of Unity').

 Affiliations

 SITRANDE was one of the unions that broke away from Central Unitaria de Trabajadores (CUT) in 1998, and formed the new trade union centre CUT-A. SITRANDE is a member of the International Federation of Chemical, Energy, Mine and General Workers' Unions.
 SITRANDE is also affiliated to FETRASEP, the national Federation of Energy Sector Workers (Federación de Trabajadores del Sector Energía del Paraguay, founded in 2005).
 FETRASEP in turn is affiliated to Public Services International.
 SITRANDE played an important role in organizing cooperation between energy sector unions in the Mercosur region in the latter half of the 1990s, leading to the foundation of COSSEM (Energy Sector Trade Union Commission of Mercosur).
 SITRANDE is also a member of the Latin American and Caribbean Federation of Energy Sector Workers.
 SITRANDE forms part of the civil society coalition Alliance for the Defense of Freedom of Expression and the Right to Information.

 SITRANDE opposes privatizations in the energy sector.
 The union took part in the general strike against privatizations organized in 2002.
 SITRANDE played a prominent part in the FETRASEP campaign for hydroelectrical sovereignty, which lasted from December 2006 and April 2007.
 The demands raised in the campaign, regarding Paraguayan demands on the Itaipú hydroelectric plant, would become a central theme of the 2008 election campaign (which resulted in the election of Fernando Lugo as president).
 The organization supported the campaign for energy sovereignty of president Lugo.